 What is The Father Coleridge Reader?

-Father Henry James Coleridge SJ was a nineteenth century English Jesuit priest, and forgotten hero.
+Father Henry James Coleridge SJ was a nineteenth century English Jesuit priest, and a forgotten hero.

-And The Father Coleridge Reader is your gateway to his amazing, enriching spiritual writings on Our Lord Jesus Christ, the Holy Gospels, and the life of each Christian today.
+The Father Coleridge Reader is the gateway to his spiritual writings on Our Lord Jesus Christ, the Holy Gospels, and the life of each Christian today.

 Fr Coleridge was related to Samuel Taylor Coleridge, the great poet.
 He entered the Roman Catholic Church from the Church of England (Anglicanism) and became one of the finest writers in English Catholic history.